Malta

 Initially, the Rules will apply to basis years commencing on or after 1 January 2024, with respect to arrangements entered into on or after 1 January 2024, and any arrangements entered into prior to 1 January 2024 that are materially altered on or after that date.

-Micro, small and medium-sized enterprises (SMEs) are excluded from the scope of the Rules (i.e. those entities fulfilling the criteria laid down in Annex I of Commission Regulation (EU) No 651/2014).
+Micro, small, and medium-sized enterprises (SMEs) are excluded from the scope of the Rules (i.e. those entities fulfilling the criteria laid down in Annex I of Commission Regulation (EU) No 651/2014).

 The Rules apply to cross-border arrangements entered into between associated enterprises.
 Any transactions between Maltese-resident entities are excluded from the scope of the Rules.
 Securitisation transactions are also excluded from the scope of the Rules.
-The Rules will also not apply where the aggregate arm’s length value of all items of income and expenditure of:
+The Rules will also not apply where the aggregate arm’s-length value of all items of income and expenditure of:

-• A revenue nature forming part of cross-border arrangements does not exceed €6m; and
+- a revenue nature forming part of cross-border arrangements does not exceed EUR 6 million, and

-• A capital nature forming part of cross-border arrangements does not exceed €20m;
+- a capital nature forming part of cross-border arrangements does not exceed EUR 20 million

 in the year preceding the year of assessment.